 You do not have to complete the whole story in one sitting.
 You can explore one or two sentences adding to the story in future sessions, it may take several sessions to complete the story.

 Repetition is the key!
 Repeat the same story for a minimum of twice a week for a month then change to a different story.

-The interactions should be led by the listener who should be allowed to participate without expectation.
-Never force stimuli and stop the activity if the listener shows signs that they are not enjoying the session.
+Never force stimuli and stop the activity if the story explorer shows signs that they are not enjoying the session.

 Focus on having fun and it will become an educational experience!